lluzt/AdvOcl/README.md

-# AdvOcl: Naturalistic Clothing Pattern Adversarial to Person
-Detectors in Occlusion
+# AdvOcl: Naturalistic Clothing Pattern Adversarial to Person Detectors in Occlusion

-*AdvOcl leverages the learned image manifold of the diffusion model to generate patterns that resemble one kind of the typical textures of daily clothes, such as common floral styles and improved the adaptability capacity and adversarial effectiveness by supporting changes in posture and partially occlusion during walking or running with warping and alignment module modeling deformation of clothes.
+* AdvOcl leverages the learned image manifold of the diffusion model to generate patterns that resemble one kind of the typical textures of daily clothes, such as common floral styles and improves the adaptability capacity and adversarial effectiveness by supporting changes in posture and partially occlusion during walking or running with warping and alignment module modeling deformation of clothes.
 ## Set the env